-N.Lichtig, Painting as Passage — three group exhibitions: exact list for all participating artists below, three editions FR/GE, A4 format + performance.
-2017— ongoing
+N.Lichtig, Painting as Passage — three group exhibitions, three editions, 2017— ongoing

 Unfinished Sympathy Nov.17—Feb.18, Edition, (A4, 500 ex.), including a conversion with Ludwig Seyfarth Maison de Heidelberg, German Cultural Center, Montpellier.